 What goes up must come down, and sadly that is true for tired hikers out in the summer heat.
 We took the descent slowly, watching our step on the loose gravel of the mine tailings.

-With our extra walk from the official trailhead down to the car, we were out for 9 hours.
+With our extra walk down the last 3.3km of access road (we didn’t park at the trailhead), we were out for 9 hours.
 Our total hike was 21.2km and +1449m elevation, ahhh!